+Updated 03/15/23.
 I remember when exfoliating acids first emerged on the scene in the early ‘90s.
-The first time I ever got my hands on a professional-grade glycolic acid peel in 1992, I ended up burning the skin on my face (oops).
+In fact, in 1992, when I first got my hands on a professional-grade glycolic acid peel, I ended up burning the skin on my face (oops).
 I was new to acids—as was the rest of the professional skincare world—and I didn’t really know what I was doing yet.
-Acids have come a long way since then with their stability and are now the go-to in many skincare routines.
+Nevertheless, I continued to use and learn about acids, and 30 years later, I’ve never repeated that first mistake.

-As popular as acids are, there’s a lot to know and they can still be pretty confusing.
-To clear a few things up, I compiled a list of the questions I get asked most when it comes to acids.
-I hope you find the answers you’re looking for!
+As popular as they are, there’s a lot to know about exfoliating acids and how to use them correctly.
+To clear things up, I compiled a list of the questions I get asked the most—along with in-depth answers.
+I hope you find the clarity you’re looking for!

 Meet the Acids

-Before diving into FAQs, I thought I’d go back to basics and give a brief description of each type of acid, what it’s derived from, and what it’s best for.
+Before diving into FAQs, I thought I’d go back to basics and give a brief description of each type of exfoliating acid.

-Alpha Hydroxy Acids, also known as AHAs, are a group of organic acids derived from natural foods.
-One shared characteristic of all AHAs is that they are water-soluble.
-AHAs are used in skincare more than any other group of acids thanks to their ability to treat a variety of skin concerns.
-This includes dry or dull skin, fine lines, wrinkles, uneven skin texture, post-breakout scars, and hyperpigmentation (sun spots and melasma).
+Alpha Hydroxy Acids, also known as AHAs, are a group of organic acids discovered in natural foods but typically created synthetically for use in cosmetic products.
+One shared characteristic of AHAs is that they’re water-soluble.
+They’re the most popular class of acids used in skincare thanks to their ability to address a variety of skin concerns.
+This includes dry or dull skin, fine lines, wrinkles, uneven skin texture, post-breakout marks, and hyperpigmentation.

-- Lactic Acid: This AHA is naturally derived from milk, but a synthetic version is usually used in cosmetics.
-Lactic acid gently dissolves dead skin-cell buildup on the surface of the skin.
-It’s also a natural moisturizing factor (NMF), making it good for hydration and barrier-repair.
-If you have dry or sensitive skin and want a brighter, healthier complexion, lactic acid is a great choice.
+- Lactic Acid: This AHA is naturally derived from milk.
+Lactic acid gently dissolves dead cell buildup on the surface of the skin.
+It’s also a natural moisturizing factor (NMF), meaning it’s good for hydration and barrier repair.
+In other words, if you have sensitive skin, lactic acid is a great choice.

-- Glycolic Acid: Glycolic acid is naturally derived from sugar cane and has a smaller molecule size than any other AHA.
+- Glycolic Acid: Glycolic acid is naturally derived from sugar cane and has the smallest molecule size of any AHA.
 This means it can penetrate deeper into the skin, making it more potent but also potentially more irritating.
 Glycolic acid is especially effective at targeting issues like hyperpigmentation, fine lines, and wrinkles.
 Glycolic acid is also particularly good at stimulating collagen growth over time.

-- Mandelic Acid: This acid is naturally derived from bitter almonds and is very gentle.
-For true exfoliation, it works best when combined with other exfoliating acids.
-It can play a supporting role in suppressing pigmentation and some studies have shown it may help with acne.
+- Mandelic Acid: Mandelic acid is naturally derived from bitter almonds and is very gentle.
+It works best when combined with other exfoliating acids.
+It can play a supporting role in suppressing pigmentation.
+Some studies have shown it can also help with breakouts.

-- Malic Acid: Malic acid is naturally derived from apples and works well as a humectant.
+- Malic Acid: Malic acid is naturally derived from apples and works well as a humectant (meaning it can retain moisture).
 It also works well as a pH adjuster in products.
 This acid is best for aging, pigmentation, and dryness.

 - Tartaric Acid: Tartaric acid is naturally derived from fermented grapes, which means it also has antioxidant properties.
 It’s a gentle, mild exfoliator that can also be used as a pH adjuster.